amanarya1311/Prodigy-Infotech/README.md

-# Prodigy-Infotech
-A structured collection of web development projects completed as part of my internship at Prodigy Infotech.
-This repository showcases my progress, assignments, and hands-on experience with front-end and back-end technologies.

 # 💼 Web Development Internship @ Prodigy Infotech

 A structured collection of responsive and interactive web development projects completed during my internship at **Prodigy Infotech**.
 This repository showcases all assigned tasks, each designed to build core front-end development skills.